ericolson1977/Weather-Dashboard-Challenge-6/Psuedocode.md

     - Append these to forecastContainer

 6. Update search history (updateSearchHistory function)
-    - Add the searched City to the searchHistory array
+    - Add the searched City to the searchHistory array -- DONE
-    - Store the searchHistory array in local storage (setItem)
+    - Store the searchHistory array in local storage (setItem) -- DONE

 7. Display search history (displaySearchHistory function)
     - Loop through the searchHistory array and create a clickable list of cities in the seachHistoryContainer